Latin literature: Early Latin literature

-The Golden Age
+The golden age

 Traditionally, the height of Latin literature has been assigned to the period from 81 BC to AD 17, although recent scholarship has questioned the assumptions that privileged the works of this period over both earlier and later works.
 This period is usually said to have begun with the first known speech of Cicero and ended with the death of Ovid.

 The age of Cicero

 Cicero has traditionally been considered the master of Latin prose.
 The writing he produced from about 80 BC until his death in 43 BC exceeds that of any Latin author whose work survives in terms of quantity and variety of genre and subject matter, as well as possessing unsurpassed stylistic excellence.
 Cicero's many works can be divided into four groups: (1) letters, (2) rhetorical treatises, (3) philosophical works, and (4) orations.
 His letters provide detailed information about an important period in Roman history and offer a vivid picture of the public and private life among the Roman governing class.
 Cicero's works on oratory are our most valuable Latin sources for ancient theories on education and rhetoric.
 His philosophical works were the basis of moral philosophy during the Middle Ages.
 His speeches inspired many European political leaders and the founders of the United States.

-Julius Caesar and Sallust were outstanding historical writers of Cicero's time.
+Julius Caesar and Sallust were significant historical writers of Cicero's time.
 Caesar wrote commentaries on the Gallic and civil wars in a straightforward style to justify his actions as a general.
 He wrote descriptions of people and their motives.

 The birth of lyric poetry in Latin occurred during the same period.
-The lyrics of Catullus, whom the writer Aulus Gellius called "the most elegant of poets," are noted for their emotional intensity.
+The lyrics of Catullus, whom the writer Aulus Gellius called "the most elegant of poets", are noted for their emotional intensity.
 Contemporary with Catullus, Lucretius expounded the Epicurean philosophy in a long poem, De rerum natura.

-One of the most learned writers of the period was Marcus Terentius Varro.
-Called "the most learned of the Romans" by Quintillian, he wrote about a remarkable variety of subjects, from religion to poetry.
-But only his writings on agriculture and the Latin language are extant in their complete form.
+One of the most prolific writers of the period was Marcus Terentius Varro.
+Referred to as "the most learned of the Romans" by Quintillian, he wrote about a remarkable variety of subjects, from religion to poetry, but only his writings on agriculture and the Latin language are extant in their complete form.